katec11/GCD-Project/README.md

 Instructions for use:

-1) Start from a folder containg the folderthat contains the unzipped UCI HAR Dataset (can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+1. Start from a folder containg the folderthat contains the unzipped UCI HAR Dataset (can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-2) The working directory should contain 2 folders (test & train) and 4 files.
+2. The working directory should contain 2 folders (test & train) and 4 files.
-3) Run run_analysis.R (run_analysis.R was developed with R version 3.0.3)
+3. Run run_analysis.R (run_analysis.R was developed with R version 3.0.3)
-4) Output is called TidyData.txt
+4. Output is called TidyData.txt.
+The text file separator is a space (" ").

 This repository contains a codebook which describes all variables in detail.